Directors Guarantee: Independent Legal Advice

 Questions you should ask yourself regarding the lender's contract

-Once the solicitor has explained the terms, you need to really consider whether you're comfortable with the contract; ask yourself:
+Once the solicitor has explained the terms, you need to consider whether you're comfortable with the contract; ask yourself:

 - How does your contract suggest creditors will enforce the guarantee?